Student Affairs Overview

 - evaluating and negotiating job offers,

-Additional resources include job listings, Optimal Resume, and an extensive career library/lab, which contains informational videos, employer literature, reference materials, professional journals, career education and planning information, and information relating to federal employment opportunities.
+Additional resources include TechLink, a career services management system to connect students with employers and to job listings, an extensive career library/lab, which contains informational videos, employer literature, reference materials, professional journals, career education and planning information, and information relating to federal employment opportunities.

-Each year the Center sponsors Fall Career Days, Spring Career Day and Teacher Recruitment Day.
+Each year the Center sponsors Fall Career Days, Spring Career Day, Graduate & Professional School Fair, and Teacher Recruitment Day.
 Individual appointments are available to students and alumni with concerns about any phase of career planning and development.

 The Career Center is located in Keeny Hall 337.
 For additional information, call (318) 257-4336.
 Learn more about the Career Center at www.latech.edu/career_center/ - a site for students, alumni, and employers.